NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Overview of

 \subsection{Drift Factor Modeling}

-We aim to define a drift factor that can uniformly and effectively describe the differences in data and workloads over time, thus facilitating the generation of new data or workloads from initial ones with specific drift.
-In our problem setting, the drift factor must satisfy two key properties: 1) It should accurately capture the differences between data or workloads while providing a bounded value range for users to specify the desired drift.
+We define a drift factor that can uniformly and effectively describe the data and workload drift.
+In our problem setting, the drift factor must satisfy two key properties: 1) It should effectively capture the differences between data or workloads while providing a bounded value range for users to specify the desired drift.
 2) Its value should provide a consistent representation for all types of drift.

 According to Definition~\ref{def:bg_drift}, where drift is mapped to the underlying distribution of data and workloads, we define the drift factor based on the distance of distributions.
 To satisfy the properties above, we utilize the {\em Jensen-Shannon (JS) divergence}~\cite{DBLP:books/daglib/0001548}.
 Specifically, given a distribution $\mathbb{P}$ and the drifted one $\mathbb{P}'$, their JS divergence $\mathcal{D}_{JS}(\mathbb{P} \parallel \mathbb{P}')$ is defined as: